Great content, like great ideas, can spring from anywhere.

 - What other words/phrases/points of view are showing up in your competitor's headlines?
 (Check out our guide on how to craft the best headlines.)

-- Are there opportunities to publish on 3rd-party sites to complement your own blog?
+- Are there opportunities to publish on third-party sites to complement your own blog?

-Step 4 - Review their top content by backlinks
+Step 4 - Review top content by backlinks

 Backlinks offer a different, yet equally valuable view of high performing content.

-Use a Most Shared search and focus on the 'number of links' column.
+Run your search and sort by the 'number of links' column.

 Notice that the posts that drive the most links are not always the posts that drive the most engagements.
-For CMI, the articles that have driven the most links over the past 2 years have been a mix of the timely ("2017 Trends") and the actionable ("Amplify Your Content," "KPIs").
+For CMI, the articles that have driven the most links over the past 2 years have been a mix of the timely (trends) and the actionable (new research).

 If you add terms like trends or KPI to either your original topic or your competitors' sites, you can see if these articles are outliers or indications of a winning strategy for building linkable content.